yanrousseau/samsung/README.md

 This function combines data files collected from Samsung Galaxy X smartphones and aggregates data by activity (walking, walking upstairs, walking downstairs, sitting, standing, or laying) and by subject (30 participants took part in data collection).

 ## Procedure
 The script must be placed in the working directory, which also contains data files.
 A tidy file is returned in the same directory as the input data.
-The structure of the file system must be the following:

 ## Files
+The working directory must contain the following files:

 run_analysis.R -> R script